jayesh-more/Audio-Transcription-and-Summarization-with-FastAPI/README.md

 ## Features

--Upload an audio file to receive a transcription.
+- Upload an audio file to receive a transcription.
--Obtain a summary of the transcribed text.
+- Obtain a summary of the transcribed text.
 - Receive timestamps for each word in the transcription.

 ## Requirements